forax/write_your_own_java_framework_exercices/orm/README.md

 There are two kinds of object relational mapping libraries, depending on if the object world is the source of true of the SQL world is the source of true
-- Libraries that maps SQL requests to Java objects, a library like SQLi creates one instance for each row of a query expressed in SQL.
+- Libraries that maps SQL requests to Java objects, a library like [JDBI](https://jdbi.org/) creates one instance for each row of a query expressed in SQL.
   So two different queries on the same table may use two different classes.
-- Libraries that maps Java objects to database table. a library like Hibernate creates multiple instances for each row one by table from a query expressed in SQL.
+- Libraries that maps Java objects to database table. a library like [Hibernate](https://hibernate.org/) creates multiple instances for each row one by table from a query expressed in SQL.

 In this exercice, we will implement the first kind, because it's far easier.